pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 # tanzu apps workload apply

-`tanzu apps workload apply` is a command used to create/update workloads that will be deployed in a cluster through a supply chain.
+Use the `tanzu apps workload apply` to create and update workloads that are deployed in a cluster through a supply chain.

 ## Default view

-In the output of workload apply command, the specification for the workload is shown as if they were in a YAML file.
+In the output of the workload apply command, the specification for the workload is shown in YAML format.

 <details><summary>Example</summary>